How to Get a Student Loan

 Quick Answer

-For federal student loans, fill out the Free Application for Federal Student Aid (FAFSA) each year before the deadline.
+To get federal student loans, fill out the Free Application for Federal Student Aid (FAFSA) each year before the deadline.
 If you need private student loans, shop around and get prequalified with multiple lenders so you can compare loan options before you submit an application.

 A group of college students smiling and laughing together while walking on campus.

-For the vast majority of college students who need to borrow, getting a student loan through the federal government is almost always the best choice.
+For the vast majority of college students who need to borrow, getting a student loan through the federal government is the best choice.
 But if you're a graduate student or a parent trying to help your child get through school, you may also want to consider private student loans.

 How to Get a Federal Student Loan